 There are some other things like

 indexOf(), for an easy workaround.
-It returns -1 when true.. bless its heart.
+It returns -1 when false.. bless its heart.

 Polyfills are a great and somewhat neutral way to opt-in to non-ubiquitous features.
 But they come with kilobyte, parsing, and execution overhead that synchronously blocks execution of user-relevant code.
 Normally this isn’t a big deal, but when you’re thread-blocking all mobile users for a very thin slice of desktop users, I start to reconsider the payoff.